tinselcity/ntrnt/README.md

 ### Some Features I Liked

 #### `info hash` Torrenting
 This is probably an easy addition to the open source clients, but just not exposed.
-The prerequisites are a healthy DHT locally, which might be untenable, but it seems like a great censorship resistant way to distribute data (ie for "[Trackerless Publishing](https://lwn.net/Articles/137523/)".
+The prerequisites are a healthy DHT locally, which might be untenable, but it seems like a great censorship resistant way to distribute data (ie for [Trackerless Publishing](https://lwn.net/Articles/137523/).

 ![ntrnt](https://user-images.githubusercontent.com/3515625/219908167-32cbcdba-cf76-4bee-926f-02e3a1b92340.gif)